 Rather than trying to have the lowest price, try to have the best price.

 You’d need PhDs in economics, statistics, and marketing to crunch through the mountains of data needed to determine what the ideal price on Amazon is at any given time.
 Luckily, plenty of software exists that does all that for you.
-Use a program like Feedvisor, Wiser, or Volo Commerce to hit that perfect price point so you make more sales and higher profits.
+Use a program like Feedvisor or Wiser to hit that perfect price point so you make more sales and higher profits.

 5. Deliver Incredible Customer Service

 Customer service is the linchpin of your Amazon strategy.
 Not only does your customer service team keep your feedback score high, they also function as an extension of your sales team by answering pre-sales questions.

 An Amazon business with bad service has hamstrung their sales.
 They fail to close, get bad feedback, lose the Buy Box, and sink to the bottom of search results.
 The value of getting it right cannot be overstated.

 Train your service team to both close with new customers and delight existing ones.
 Give them the tools they need to do their job well, too.
 Integrating Amazon with a helpdesk can dramatically improve the speed of your team’s responses and have a huge impact on sales.